 I look forward to welcoming you, on behalf of the Skidmore College community, to the College’s 107th Commencement Exercises on Saturday, May 19, 2018, at the Saratoga Performing Arts Center.

 We hope that when you read the schedule of activities for Commencement Weekend, you will be as full of anticipation as we are.
 My wife, Marie, and I especially look forward to your joining us for a reception Friday afternoon at historic Scribner House, our residence and the former home of Lucy Skidmore Scribner.

-We are very proud to announce that at this year’s Commencement ceremony, Skidmore will confer honorary degrees upon two exceptional individuals:
+We are very proud to announce that at this year’s Commencement ceremony, Skidmore will confer honorary degrees upon two extraordinary individuals:

 Each of our distinguished guests will briefly address the graduating class.
-Board of Trustees Chair Linda Toohey, Class of 2016 President Miles Calzini, and I will also offer our congratulations.
+Board of Trustees Chair W. Scott McGraw P'12, Class of 2018 President Rachael Thomeer, and I will also offer our congratulations.

 Philip A. Glotzbach